01 of 03

 Mavericks Invitational: It attracts the world's top surfers, and it can happen at any time, between November and March, as soon as the waves are big enough.
 This guide has all the details and information about how to find out when it's happening.

 Quadrantid Meteor Showers: This burst of astronomical fireworks happens in early January.
-The best places to see them are far away from city lights and where there are few trees: Joshua Tree or Lake Shasta are great choices.Continue to 2 of 3 below.
+The best places to see them are far away from city lights and where there are few trees: Joshua Tree or Lake Shasta are excellent choices.Continue to 2 of 3 below.

 02 of 03